SushanShakya/flutter_folder_structure_generator/README.md

 Using `bottom_nav` as feature name will generate code associated with Bottom Navigation.
 -> Provides `BottomNavView` widget which can be used as a screen

+Using `onboarding` as feature name will generate code associated with Onboarding Screens.
+-> Provides `OnboardingView` widget which can be used as a screen